JuliaMolSim/Molly.jl/docs/src/differentiable.md

 The final value we get is 0.449, close to the theoretical value of 0.445 if all atoms have a neighbor at the minimum pairwise energy distance.
 The RDF looks as follows, with the purple line corresponding to the desired distance to the closest neighbor.
 ![LJ RDF](images/rdf_lj.png)

+It is common to require a loss function formed from values throughout a simulation.
+In this case it is recommended to split up the simulation into a set of short simulations, each starting from the previous final coordinates and velocities.
+This runs the same simulation but makes the intermediate coordinates and velocities available for use in the loss function.
+It is recommended to have a single value to accumulate values of the loss function.
+For example, the RMSD could be calculated from the coordinates every 100 steps and added to a variable that is then divided by the number of chunks to get a loss value corresponding to the mean RMSD over the simulation.

 ## Specific interactions